yaya2devops/aws-cloud-project-bootcamp/journal/week0.md

 # Week 0 — Billing and Architecture
-Welcome to the exhilarating kickoff of Week Zero in our AWS Cloud Bootcamp. <br>This is the perfect starting point for your thrilling journey into the boundless realm of the cloud.
+Welcome to the exhilarating kickoff of Week Zero in our AWS Cloud Bootcamp.
+This is the **perfect starting point** for your thrilling journey into the boundless realm of the cloud.

-Are you ready to take the <u>first step towards mastering the cloud</u>❓
+☁️ Are you ready to **take the first step** towards mastering the cloud❓

-We'll be talking about <u>cloud architecture, security, cost considerations, and operations.</u>

-Join us as we unlock the secrets of the cloud, paving the way for a dynamic future in this rapidly evolving industry.
+We'll be talking about **cloud architecture, security, cost considerations, and operations**. *Join us* as we unlock the secrets of the cloud, paving the way for a dynamicfuture in this rapidly evolving industry.

 ## Week Zero Main Tasks
 - [A Path Towards Modern Solutions](#a-path-towards-modern-solutions)
   - [Build Scalable and Resilient Applications](#build-scalable-and-resilient-applications)
   - [The Fundamental Pillars of Project Management](#the-fundamental-pillars-of-project-management)